Satyamshahi17/PSO-for-Loan-Default-model-optimization/README.md

 # 📈 Model Results (PSO-Optimized)

-Below are the final evaluation metrics for each PSO-tuned model.
+The tables below summarize the evaluation results for each PSO-optimized model.
-Note: These metrics represent performance on the majority class (non-defaulters).
+The reported metrics correspond to the majority class (non-defaulters).
-Full class-wise evaluation, including defaulter-specific precision and recall, is available inside each notebook.
+Detailed class-wise performance, including precision and recall for the minority defaulter class, is provided within the respective Jupyter notebooks.

 ---

 ## 🔶 1.
 PSO-Optimized XGBoost